OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 The :ref:`vOneCloud Control Panel <control_panel>` will allow the administrator to:

 - Check for new vOneCloud versions and manage upgrades.
-- Configure Active Directory / LDAP integration and hybrid cloud drivers: Amazon EC2, Windows Azure and IBM SoftLayer.
+- Configure Active Directory / LDAP integration
 - Start the OpenNebula services
 - Manage automatic upgrades.